mburumaxwell/productboard-dotnet/README.md

 ### License

 The Library is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php "Read more about the MIT license form") license.
-Refere to the [LICENSE](./LICENSE.md) file for more information.
+Refer to the [LICENSE](./LICENSE.md) file for more information.